mohammadeimon/Pizza-Sale-Analysis/README.md

 Average_revenue - $16.82

-- The busiest time of the day is between 12pm and 1pm which is Lunch period.
-For 12pm, a total of 6,543 orders was received, 6,776 quantites of Pizzas were made and revenue generated was $111,877.9 while for 1pm, a total of 6,203 orders was received, 6,413 quantities of Pizza made and revenue generated was $106,065.7.
+- The period between 12pm and 1pm (lunchtime) is the most hectic time of the day.
+During 12pm, the restaurant received a total of 6,543 orders and made 6,776 pizzas, resulting in revenue of $111,877.9.
+At 1pm, the restaurant received 6,203 orders and made 6,413 pizzas, generating $106,065.7 in revenue.

 ![1](https://user-images.githubusercontent.com/123791304/235460344-ae56d76f-4852-4c0c-84df-5823d9172a40.PNG)

-- The highest sold pizza size is the Large Size with a total of 18,526 orders placed for it,	18,956 quantites sold and revenue generation of $375,318.7, the least sold pizza size is the XXL with just 28 orders, 28 quantities sold and $1,006.6 revenue generated.
+- The Large Size pizza is the most popular among customers, with a total of 18,526 orders placed for it.
+The restaurant sold 18,956 quantities of this pizza size, generating revenue of $375,318.7.
+In contrast, the least popular pizza size is XXL, with only 28 orders and 28 quantities sold, resulting in revenue of $1,006.6.

 ![2](https://user-images.githubusercontent.com/123791304/235463614-00cecfb6-900f-472d-90dd-4f5027a68bf8.jpg)

-- July is the top performing month with a total of 4,301 orders, 4,392 pizzas sold and revenue generation of $72,557.9.
-The least performing month is October with 3,797 orders, 3,883 quantities of pizza sold and revenue generation of $64,027.6.
+- The month of July is the most successful, with a total of 4,301 orders placed and 4,392 pizzas sold, generating revenue of $72,557.9.
+On the other hand, the month of October is the least successful, with only 3,797 orders placed and 3,883 pizzas sold, resulting in revenue of $64,027.6.

 ![image](https://user-images.githubusercontent.com/123791304/235464579-86ee0cf0-c406-496c-b106-41fa2929449c.png)

-- Our overall best selling pizza is The Classic Deluxe Pizza.
-It was ordered 2,416 times, a total of 2,453 quanties was sold and it generated revenue of $38,180.5.
-The worst selling pizza is The Brie Carre Pizza	with a total of just 480 orders, 490 quantities made and revenue of	$11,588.5.
+- The Classic Deluxe Pizza is our most popular pizza overall.
+It has been ordered 2,416 times, with a total of 2,453 pizzas sold, resulting in revenue of $38,180.5.
+In contrast, the worst-selling pizza is The Brie Carre Pizza, with only 480 orders and 490 pizzas sold, generating revenue of $11,588.5.

 ![4](https://user-images.githubusercontent.com/123791304/235464983-bfbb7f15-3d48-4988-8979-f53e20760be6.jpg)

-- The busiest days are Fridays and Saturdays (Beginning of the weekend).
-With Fridays having a total of 8,106 orders, 8,242 quantities of pizzas made, and revenue generation of $136,073.9.
-While on Saturdays, orders received was 7,355, with a total of 7,493 pizzas made and revenue generation of $123,182.4.
+- The busiest days of the week are Friday and Saturday, which mark the beginning of the weekend.
+On Fridays, the restaurant received a total of 8,106 orders, made 8,242 pizzas, and generated revenue of $136,073.9.
+Saturdays are also busy, with a total of 7,355 orders received, 7,493 pizzas made, and revenue generated totaling $123,182.4.

 ![5](https://user-images.githubusercontent.com/123791304/235464991-ad47a393-ee5c-4004-95d0-afb258c102b2.jpg)

-- The pizza category which is most in demand is the Classic	with 14,579 orders placed for it, 14,888 quantities sold and	$22,0053.1 revenue generated.
+- The Classic pizza category is the most popular, with 14,579 orders placed for it.
+The restaurant sold a total of 14,888 pizzas from this category, resulting in revenue of $220,053.1.

 ![6](https://user-images.githubusercontent.com/123791304/235465508-ec0c5d88-c4e5-4c50-a274-5e1b380af24b.jpg)